ziutus/hmc_vios_aix/README.md

 ## Why Ruby?
-I believe first scripts you was writting in bash/ksh but when project is growning you afraid to change anything as your changes can destroy others scripts.
-So you are ending with big number of small scripts which maintance take longer and longer.
-Then you can start to write it in Perl and OOP (Object
+I believe first scripts you were writting in bash/ksh but when project was growning you afraid to change anything as your changes could destroy others scripts.
+So you are ended with big number of small scripts which maintance took longer and longer.
+Then you started to write it in Perl and OOP (Object Oriented programming).
-Oriented programming).
 Perl is always on AIX machines so you can run scripts on any of your systems.
-Problem started as OOP on AIX is difficult, no internal variables, no isolations etc, so it was time to change base laungauge.
+Problem is that OOP on AIX is difficult, no internal variables, no isolations etc, so it is time to change base laungauge.
 Why Ruby and not Python or something different?
 Ruby is used in Chef :).
 Some part of code can be used in Chef.

 ## Why Git?